Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: Introduction

 \bla

 The paper is organized into the following sections.
-In Section~(\ref{sec 00}), we will discuss the mathematical formalism of correlations and the corresponding convex polytope structure.
+In Sec.~\ref{sec 00}, we will discuss the mathematical formalism of correlations and the corresponding convex polytope structure.
 It also incorporates the mathematical tool of sheaf theory and several useful definitions to facilitate an understanding of contextuality and its various forms.
-In Section~(\ref{sec 01}), we define the AMCC and present some evidence based on it.
-Later in the section, we provide the construction methods.
-We propose two methods here, based on the structure of correlations.
-We employed two methods: the all-vs-nothing proof and the constraint satisfiability problem (CSP).
-Lastly, in section~(\ref{02}), we have shown some remarkable applications, demonstrating how the AMCC will be used for randomness extraction and secret sharing purposes.
+In Sec.~\ref{sec 01}, we define the AMCC and present some evidence based on it.
+Later in the section, we provide the construction of AMCCs.
+We propose two types of constructions here, based on the structure of correlations: the parity-check construction and the constraint-satisfaction problem (CSP) approach.
+In addition, we provide a proof that $(n, 2, 2)$ GHZ correlations are AMCCs.
+Lastly, in Sec.~\ref{02}, we have shown some remarkable applications, demonstrating how the AMCC will be used for randomness extraction and secret-sharing purposes.